AriFordsham/GHCWiki/git-lab-migration.md

 - Attachments will be represented as either snippets (in the case of Haskell soource files) or uploaded files (otherwise)
 - The type of failure, component, operating system and architecture fields will be represented as prefixed labels
 - The priority field will be represented as GitLab weight
-- The version, test case, differential revisions, and wiki page fields will be represented in the ticket text
+- The version, test case, and wiki page fields will be represented in the ticket text
 - The related, blocking, and blocked tickets fields will be represented by issue relations
+- Phabricator differential references will have to be converted to plain web links (yet to be implemented); this means that we will need to commit to a phabricator base URL at migration time, which will be very difficult to change later.

 Much of this logic is already implemented